Tenaka/Create-1000s-ADUsers/README.md

 Update all the AD related paths and OU's.

 Run from a client or server with the AD PowerShell modules installed

+Creates complex random password and outputs to a file.